 Clostridioides difficile infections (CDI) have been increasing in incidence and severity since C. difficile was first identified as a pathogen.
 It was first identified in 1931 in a healthy fecal community [CITATION].
 But then in the late 1970s, following the introduction of broad-spectrum antibiotics, C. difficile was identified as the cause of antibiotic-associated psuedomembranous colitis [CITATION].
 Beginning in the early 2000s, CDI became more problematic with increasing incidences and severity [CITATION].
 Disease severities can range from asymptomatic to mild diarrhea to toxic megacolon and death.
 This severity has been associated with characteristics of C. difficile ribotypes and host factors.
 Over time more pathogenic ribotypes have emerged, such as ribotype 027 in the early 2000s.
-The presence of the genes for Toxin A/B or fluoroquinolon resistence has been associated with more severe disease [CITATION].
-Binary toxin, while alone insufficient to cause damage on it own, when in the presence of Toxin A/B has been associated with increased virulence [CITATION].
+The presence of the genes for Toxin A/B or fluoroquinolone resistence has been associated with more severe disease [CITATION].
+Binary toxin, while insufficient to cause damage on its own, has been associated with increased virulence when in the presence of Toxin A/B [CITATION].
 Mutations in tcd C, the negative regulator of of toxin transcription, also increased the virulence of C. difficile [CITATION].
-In addition to the pathogenic potential of the infecting strain, the response by the host also affects the disease severity.
+In addition to the pathogenic potential of C. difficile, the response by the host also affects the disease severity.
 Delayed or reduced production of antibodies IgG and IgA can result in more severe disease [CITATION].
 Increased neutrophil inflitration can lead to worse outcomes [CITATION].
 In addition to the immune response, increased density of the toxin receptor on the host cells can increase the severity of the infection [CITATION].
-While there is a thorough understanding of many of the mechanisms driving in CDI incidence and disease severity, there still is not effective tools to reduce the risk of severe disease.
+While there is a thorough understanding of many of the mechanisms driving CDI incidence and disease severity, there still is not effective tools to reduce the risk of severe disease.

 Models have been developed to identify patients at risk for severe CDI but have not been robust for broad application (1).
 These models utilize patient related data, such as patient age, white blood cell count, serum albumin levels, and creatinine levels, to predict disease severity.
-In their initial publication, these models perform well enough for publication.
+In their initial publication, these models perform well based on a single dataset?.
 However when Perry et al applied many of the most current models to a multi-center external validation, their performance suffered and often had more false positives than true positives (3).
 Thus, there seems to be a missing factor contributing to disease severity.